open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 <span class="lead">Provide machine-readable datasets that contain key information recommended in the Open Contracting Data Standard.</span>

-An example of publication at this level would involve providing a downloadable CSV file of contract information extracted from an existing database, but not necessarily using all the field names and data structures recommended by OCDS.
+An example of publication at this level would involve providing a downloadable CSV file of contract information extracted from an existing database seeking to use field names and data structures recommended by OCDS wherever possible.

 The documentation on flat file serialization of the standard may be useful for those seeking to publish at this level.